Grace Church in New York

 Mr. Owen Boger has been a member of Grace Church since 2011 and attends the 9 am service.
 He serves as a member of an altar team and is a newcomer ambassador.
 On the diocesan level, he has been active in supporting Episcopal Charities.
 He is a lifelong Episcopalian, married to Meg, and father of two young sons: James and Burke (who was Baby Jesus in the Christmas pageant, 2013).
 Professionally, he works for a growth equity firm based in New York and, prior to this, he held positions at Park Hill Group, Lazard and Lehman Brothers.
 Mr. Boger received a B.A. from Williams College.

 Mr. Douglas H. Evans and his wife Sarah E. Cogan have attended Grace Church since 1987.
 Their children, Anne, Thomas and Elizabeth, were baptized at Grace Church, served as choristers, and attended Grace Church School.
 Sarah spent many years on the Vestry and as Junior and Senior Warden.
-Douglas is a practicing lawyer.
-He is chair of the Vestry Development Committee and is currently serving on the Vestry to fill an unexpired term.
-Douglas has addressed this meeting many times in his twelve years as chair of the board of trustees of Grace Church School and now is honored and humbled to be asked to serve a full term.
+Douglas is a retired lawyer and currently teaches culinary arts at Grace Church High School.
+Doug has been serving as Junior Warden of the parish, and is honored and humbled to be asked to continue in this ministry.